 Western Hammer Types

-The purpose of this article is is not to suggest that our Beloved Customers must use a Japanese hammer when beating on our chisels.
-In fact, nearly any variety of quality steel hammer can be easily modified to do the job satisfactorily, including claw hammers, engineer’s hammers, or even ball peen hammers, so it isn’t necessary to buy a special hammer.
+The purpose of this article is is not to suggest that Beloved Customers must use a Japanese gennou hammer when beating on our chisels.
+In fact, nearly any variety of quality steel hammer can be easily modified to do the job more-or-less satisfactorily, including claw hammers, engineer’s hammers, warrington hammers, or even ball peen hammers, so it isn’t necessary to buy a special hammer.
+In fact, we’ll discuss those modifications in detail as well as the relevant physics of hammers in future articles in this series.
+Rejoice for there will be formulas!

 In the next post in this series we will examine the type of face a hammer used to strike our chisels should have.
-Please come back and bring your lingerie-loving lemur friends.
-A Brazilian body wax is not required.
+Please come back and bring your fuzzy primate friends.